jb56834/group-project-2/README.md

-# Team 4 Group Project No.2:
+# Team 4 - Group Project No.2

 ### Proposal :
-Our project is on studying what Algo thinks vs. what the Media thinks on FANG stocks performance for 2020.
-For the Algo side, we would apply algorithmetic trading techniques (SMA,EMA,RFF) to generate trading signals on FANG stocks, demonstrated by dashboard and evaluation.
-For the Media side, we gather articles on FANG stocks and aggregate sentimental analysis on published articles at time points when Algo signals a decision.
-Then we want to compare how different the decisions made by algo with public views in trading FANG.
+We will be perfoming a deep-dive into what an algorithm thinks vs. what the media sentiment is for the FAANG stocks performance for 2020.
+For the algorithm portion, we will apply algorithmic trading techniques, such as SMA,EMA & RFF, to generate trading signals for the FAANG stocks, which will then be demonstrated with a dashboard for easy evaluation.
+For the media portion, we will gather news articles on FAANG stocks & aggregate sentimental analysis on published articles at the corresponding points in time points in which the algorithm signals a decision.
+Then, we will compare the difference between the decisions made by the algorithm with the public viewpoint in mind.

-Techniques: Algo trading, NLP
+Techniques: 1) Algorithm Trading 2) NLP

 ### Things to do:
-- Discuss idea again with instructors
+- Discuss and confirm idea again with instructors
 - Complete trading signals of EWA, EWV and BB
 - Ask how to present on non-local dashboard
 - Start with NLP sentiment analysis with estimated dates based on FB SMA